 Staff reserves the right to determine what constitutes reasonably disruptive behavior in the library.
 Patrons may be asked to leave the library at any time.
 Staff also follows a 1 strike policy.
 If you are asked to stop engaging in an activity/behavior once and do not comply, you will be asked to leave the library for the remainder of that day.

-The Library Director reserves the right to require usage guidelines for the safety and wellbeing of the library staff and its community.
-Such guidelines include, but are not limited to:
+Patrons must wear proper clothing in the library building at all times including shirts and shoes.
+The Library Director reserves the right to require guidelines for the safety and well-being of the library staff and its community.

 All patrons have the right to submit appeals to the Library Board of Directors within 15 days of an incident.